-- Sign up for reading/week of choice by Feb.
-6 for presentation on course readings - Sign up for reading/week of choice by Feb.
-6 selected chapter in the Grammar Book presentation on reading and teaching presentation - See page 5
+- a) Blackboard discussion due by Jan 26 - b) Sign up for reading/week of choice by Feb 4 for presentation on course readings. - c) Sign up for week of choice by Feb 4 for teaching presentation from the Grammar Book.